Signs You May Need a New Well Pump

 - Drain all the water out of the tank.

 - Remove the old switch and the pressure gauge.
 A new gauge will only be about $10 and is easily replaced when you’re already changing the pressure switch to ensure that neither one will be a problem in the near future.

 - Wrap the pipe threads with Teflon tape and install the new pressure switch and pressure gauge.

 - Connect the wiring to the new switch in the same order as you removed them and secure the switch cover.

-- Turn back on the power to the tank.
+- Turn the power to the tank back on.